wkoszek/me/source/books/2017-04-03-book-who-says-elephants-cant-dance.html.md

 IBM was not on the top of my list for doing my entrepreneurial studies, and somehow I learned about this book by accident.

-Not only was this book great, but it's also written by  Louis V. Gerstner, who's an ex CEO of IBM.
+Not only was this book great, but it's also written by Louis Gerstner, who's an ex-CEO of IBM.

+Think of it as a first person shooter, where a main guy (you) is the CEO, and problems are the monsters in a game.

-You should take a look at it, if you ever want to do something entrepreneurial, and especially if you're in business.
+You should take a look at it, if you ever want to do something entrepreneurial, and especially if you're in business that needs changing.